fcrepo4-labs/fcrepo4-tests/README.md

 ## Usage

-Edit the `config` file and review the default variables to ensure the tests are pointing at your repository.
+Copy the `config.tmpl` to `config`.
+Then edit the `config` file and review the default variables to ensure the tests are pointing at your repository.

 Run each/all/any of the test scripts.